symfony-cmf/symfony-cmf-docs/tutorials/installing-cmf-core.rst

 - :doc:`../getting-started/installing-symfony-cmf` page for instructions on how to quickly install the CMF (recommended for development)
 - :doc:`../cookbook/installing-cmf-sandbox` for instructions on how to install a demonstration sandbox.

-.. index:: RoutingExtraBundle, CoreBundle, MenuBundle, ContentBundle, SonataBlockBundle, KnpMenuBundle, install
+.. index:: RoutingBundle, CoreBundle, MenuBundle, ContentBundle, SonataBlockBundle, KnpMenuBundle, install

 Preconditions
 -------------